aws-samples/amazon-documentdb-samples/samples/global-clusters/gc-cloudFormation/Readme.md

 ## Contributing

 Contributions to improve these templates are welcome.
-Please submit a pull request with your proposed changes.
+See CONTRIBUTING file.

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+See the LICENSE file.